Resettlement and humanitarian admission - France

 Identification and referral: The identification of refugees is made by UNHCR who refers them to the French authorities by using the Refugee Referral Form (RRF).

-Assessment: In the case of the bilateral agreement, following the submission of the file (RRF), the selection of refugees is carried out by the Ministry of the Interior after consultation of the Ministry for Foreign Affairs and performing security screening by the French security services.
-Regarding the Humanitarian Admission Resettlement programme: the assessment of the referred refugees is made by OPFRA and the security services of the Ministry of the Interior.
+Assessment: For a bilateral agreement, following the submission of the file (RRF), the selection of refugees is carried out by the Ministry of the Interior after consulting the Ministry for Foreign Affairs and performing security screening by the French security services.
+For the humanitarian admission programme, the assessment of the referred refugees is made by OPFRA and the security services of the Ministry of the Interior.
 OFPRA conducts in-person interviews with individuals identified by UNHCR, then draws up a list of selected persons based on their need for international protection.

-Resettled individuals may benefit from a refugee status and consequently are entitled to a 10-year residence permit, or from subsidiary protection, in which case, they are granted a 4-year renewable residence permit.
+Resettled individuals may receive refugee status with a 10-year residence permit or subsidiary protection with a 4-year renewable residence permit.

 1. Plane transfers